Carnex

 In short, with this approach, you get more because they see more value in your Tesla.

-Key advantages of third-party Tesla trade-ins at an EV-focused dealer like Carnex:
+Key advantages of third-party Tesla trade-ins at Carnex:

 • Higher Offers: Especially if your vehicle has desirable software packages or excellent battery health.